cuadue/touchmoto/README.md

 If you don't see a turning circle, you aren't turning.

+You can't turn more than 180 degrees at a time because that just doesn't make sense.
+Sorry, no donuts.

 ## Versions
 There is an Android version and a PyGame version.
 Android is clunky, but it works.
 The pygame version is fun to hack on.
 Good for prototyping.